Our team of experienced child support lawyers knows that these matters need to be handled delicately in order for the issue to be resolved amicably.

 Joint custody describes a situation where both parents have a legal right to their child.
 This can be applied to both physical and legal custody.
 In physical, this will mean that the child will live in both parents’ houses on a specified schedule.
 For legal, it means that parents will need to collaborate to make important decisions about their kid’s life.

-Sole custody is the opposite of joint.
+Sole custody is the opposite of joint custody.
 In this case, one parent will have the right to make every important decision or exclusively house the child.
 While judges try to avoid this situation, it is sometimes necessary in the case of an extremely negligent parent.

 As you can see, the custody situation following a divorce is not straightforward.
 Making things even more dire, the results of your custody negotiations could have significant effects on your future relationship with your child.
 Because of this, you need to have a St. Louis divorce lawyer at your side throughout the process.
 They will get you the best result in every divorce negotiation, including ones for custody.